 Welcome to the AIR Orthopedics Upper Extremity Module!
 After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index, the ALiEM AIR Team is proud to present the highest quality online content related to orthopedics upper extremity emergencies.
-5 blog posts within the past 12 months (as of July 2018) met our standard of online excellence and were curated and approved for residency training by the AIR Series Board.
+5 blog posts within the past 12 months (as of March 2019) met our standard of online excellence and were curated and approved for residency training by the AIR Series Board.
 We identified 0 AIR and 5 Honorable Mentions.
 We recommend programs give 2.5 hours (about 30 minutes per article) of III credit for this module.(more…)

 The skilled and rapid resuscitation of critically ill patients is a central premise in the specialty of emergency medicine (EM).
 A paradox for providers often arises when in the midst of resuscitating a patient with advanced chronic illness, the question of risks versus benefits arises.
 For this patient, we may successfully stabilize vital signs, but at what cost?
 Will this patient return to a quality of life they deem acceptable?
 What are the patient’s goals of treatments given his/her underlying disease?
 These questions illustrate the need for emergency physicians to be more aware of and comfortable with palliative care practices.(more…)